 Staying on to join the Sixth Form at Highlands is by far the most popular route for our students who meet the entry requirements.
-A much smaller proportion apply for vocational courses at local colleges of Further Education, such as CONEL, Barnet and Southgate or Hertford Regional.
+A much smaller proportion apply for vocational courses at local colleges of further education, such as CONEL, Barnet and Southgate or Hertford Regional.

 At Highlands we currently offer a wide range of A Level subjects as well as Level 3 BTECs.
 Typically, students take 3 A Level subjects in Years 12 and 13 but many take BTEC courses instead.
-BTEC courses allow you to specialise in a subject of a more practical nature (we currently offer BTEC Media, PE and Business courses).
+BTEC courses allow you to specialise in a subject of a more practical nature (we currently offer BTEC media, PE and business courses).
 The BTEC courses are equivalent to achieving 3 passes at A Level and students get excellent results - frequently getting some of the best results in the school.

-Choosing your GCSEs and progressing to the Sixth Form
+Choosing your subjects and progressing to the sixth form

-Your choice of GCSEs is important because they will determine the future direction you take in the Sixth Form.
-All students are recommended to take a balanced programme across Years 9 to 11 and this will include at least one humanity subject, with Geography and History favoured by many universities.
-Opting to study one practical subject (such as a Technology subject, Art or Drama) shows a diversity of skills that any university would also welcome.
+Your choice of GCSEs is important because they will determine the future direction you take in the sixth form.
+All students are recommended to take a balanced programme across Years 9 to 11 and this will include at least one humanity subject, with geography and history favoured by many universities.
+Opting to study one practical subject (such as a technology subject, art or drama) shows a diversity of skills that any university would also welcome.

-It does not matter in which year you complete a GCSE, whether this happens in Year 10 or Year 11, you will be able to progress to A Levels in the Sixth Form.
+It does not matter in which year you complete a GCSE, whether this happens in year 10 or year 11, you will be able to progress to A Levels in the sixth form.
 If you have had a break in studying a subject because you passed the GCSE early, you should expect to spend some time reviewing the GCSE material before the A Level course begins.